modichirag/AtlasSampler/README.md

 python3 -m build
 pip install --editable .
 ```

+## Dependencies
 The code is written in pure python and currently only installs the package.
 It has additional dependencies required to run experiments and replicate results that are not automatically installed.
+You need to install jax to use Hessian approximation from BAM (Batch and Match, https://arxiv.org/abs/2402.14758).
-To run the example files, you will need `bridgestan` to access log-probability and gradients of stan models defined in `stan` folder.
+Some Stan models are specified in the `stan` folder.
+To run these example files, you will need `bridgestan` to access log-probability and gradients..
 In the `experiments/example.py`, you will also need to change the `BRIDGESTAN` path to point to your local install.

 ## Example
+The code runs only 1 chain for every Sampler object.
+For multiple chains, we recommend using MPI or Pool.
-An example of how to use the code is given in the script `experiments/example.py`.
+An example of how to use the code is given in the script `experiments/example.py` and  `experiments/example.ipynb`
 For example, the following command will run Atlas sampler with 4 chains for a 10-dimensional normal model specified in `stan` folder.
 ```
 mpirun -n 4 python -u example.py --exp normal -n 10
 ```
-Note: We recommend running 4 to 8 chains as the warmup stage combines information from all the chains to construct an empirical distribution of trajectory lengths to U-turn.
+Note: When running multiple chains, we recommend combining trajectory lengths to U-turn explored during warmup.

+The script allows for multiple different arguments to customize and experiment with the sampler.
+For most simple and multiscale problems, the default values of these parameters specified in the file experiments/default_args.py work well.
-The script takes different arguments to customize the sampler.
-For example, a typical call for the Neal's funnel model will look as follows.
+These can be overridden from command line.
+For example, a call for the Neal's funnel model can look like:
 ```
-mpirun -n 8 python -u example.py --exp funnel -n 10  --n_samples 5000 --n_stepsize_adapt 200 --n_leapfrog_adapt 200 --constant_trajectory 1  --probabilistic 1 --target_accept 0.70
+mpirun -n 8 python -u example.py --exp funnel -n 10  --n_samples 5000 --n_stepsize_adapt 200 --n_leapfrog_adapt 200 --constant_trajectory 2  --probabilistic 1 --target_accept 0.80
 ```
-For most problems, including funnel and rosenbrock, the default values of these parameters should work well.

 ## Comparison with NUTS